sametmax/templite/README.rst

 A light-weight, fully functional, general purpose Python templating engine that fits in one single file.

-I'm am not the author, credits go to Thimo Kraemer and Tomer Filiba.
+I'm not the author, credits go to Thimo Kraemer and Tomer Filiba.
 You can get the original source here_.

 I'm just packaging it and making it available on pypi and github to give it visibility.